stcorp/harp/doc/operations.rst

             ``regrid(vertical, altitude [km], "collocation-result.csv", b, "./correlative_data/")``

+    ``regrid(dimension, axis-variable unit, collocated-file)``
+        Regrid all variables in the product for the given dimension using the target grid taken from a single merged collocated product.
+Both the product and the collocated product need to have a ``collocation_index`` variable that will be used to associate the right collocated grid to each sample.
+        Example:

+            ``regrid(vertical, altitude [km], "./collocated_file.nc")``

     ``rename(variable, new_name)``
         Rename the variable to the new name.
         Note that this operation should be used with care since it will